GM-Alex/user-access-manager/readme.txt

 Here you found the changes in each version.

     Version		Date      	Changes

+    1.2.3       2013/04/30  Fix Fatal 'error: Call-time pass-by-reference' error.
+                            Fix 'get_userdata() is not defined' error.
+Thanks to ranwaldo.
+                            Refactor many variable names to fit new coding style.

     1.2.2       2011/04/03  Speed improvements.
                             Fix get_term bug.
                             Fix category bug